THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 # Functionality
+This game has two modes, player vs. player, and player vs. AI.
+Games can be played with a score count.
+Scoreboard can be wiped.

 # Process
-Figure out which method and variables fit in each module or factory function.
-What remains hidden & what remains visible?

-Player should keep track of score & moves.
-Game board should keep track of the moves being placed on the board.
-Game flow should control the methods that go between Player factory functions and game board module.

-Problem - X's & O's
-Players input either X or O values using splice.
-Game board makes use of Player splice method?
-Game flow places X's & O's on DOM.
-Game board -> Player -> Game flow

-Changed board.gameboard into a private variable
+I had a tough time deciding what each module would do.
+I boiled it down to three modules.
+One for the board, one for the view, and lastly the interaction between the board and view.
+Having these modules allowed for me to break down my needs down even further into smaller methods.

+I created a factory function to be a template for the players that were going to be created, which kept track of the scores and moves.

+This project got me comfortable with using closures to hide data and making what's necessary available.

-Changed squares Nodelist into an array to grab index of each node.
+I changed the squares Nodelist into an array so that I could grab the index of each node.
-Added method to game board to check if the array element is undefined.
-(Empty board) Problem -> Splice is not correctly inserting X/O string into array Solution -> Changed the first argument of the method boardSlice from boardArry[index] to index.
+Added a method to the game board to check if the array element's innerText was undefined.
+(Empty board)

-  Problem -> every() method was not working on gameboard.
-  Solution -> Inherited hiddenEmpty method that checks to see if individual array element are undefined.

-  Problem -> Need to find mode of gameboard array Solution -> Added mode method to board module.
+Having the turn switch between player 1 and player 2 took me a bit to figure out.
+I decided on using reduce in conjunction with filter to determine the mode.
+With this function I was able to switch between the two even when in a tie condition.
   *Just calling the board mode method will return the function.
 It needs assignment, and then calling to run!*
-              Added logic for draw state to always produce 'O' so that 'X' is placed on the board following a draw state.

-  Problem -> reduce() did handle draw state.
-  Solution -> Replaced >= with > in mode method.

-Problem -> Build logic for win condition
-Either use 5th turn to check for winning condition or check against all winning conditions every round.

-  Problem -> Score would not update on the win condition.
-  Solution -> Set score's this to object that it was called on.

-  Problem -> Array being called to check for undefined was not correct.
-  Solution -> Switched undefined values to Number values.

-  Problem -> empty function's this is set to the global scope.
-  Solution -> Scrapped empty function and went with a counter variable to check for full board that ends in a tie.

-Problem -> Modal pops up upon winning or tying.
-  Problem -> a. toggle display none - grid
-             b.
-Link winner name to modal
-             c.
-Link winner score to modal

-Problem -> boardgame array would not reset to empty array because the reference to boardgame from the resetGameboard method points to a new boardgame array and not the one already instantiated.
-Solution -> changed boardgame from a sparse array to an empty one.
-Changed winningCondition method to check div innerText for 3 in a row instead of checking array positions.
+The biggest problem I ran into was when the boardgame array was referenced from the resetGameboard method, it would point to a different version of the array and not the one already instantiated.
+I changed the boardgame array from a sparse array to an empty one and pushed values into it.
+Switched the winningCondition method to check the square's innerText instead of boardgame array elements positions.

-Problem -> Modal needs to pop on ties.
-Solution -> classList.replace() switches between show & hide for the corresponding messages.

-Problem -> Create modal to allow player to enter their name.
-Solution -> Use modal

-Problem -> Create Simple AI
-Solution -> filtered all empty divs and set the first empty div to AI's move.
-Set the AI's move to random open spot.

-Problem -> Implement restart button
-Solution -> Added button img and animation.
-Made the reset button itself wipe the scoreboard since the reset function was used in other areas and caused a full wipe when not necessary.
+I created an turn based AI that would randomly select an open square by filtering all the available squares and choosing one at random.